 - Brush the biscuit top with milk, cream, or egg wash (optional, but good for shine) and bake at 425 F for 20-25 minutes, or until the biscuit is golden brown and the stew is bubbling over.
 (I like to place my pie dishes onto a rimmed baking sheet to catch any overflow.)

-Success Tips
+Success tips

-Use a low-sodium or salt-free stock, so your pies don’t become too salty.
+- Use a low-sodium or salt-free stock, so your pies don’t become too salty.
 I love using mushroom stock here, which is made by pouring boiling water over dried mushrooms and letting them “steep” for 15 minutes or so.
 You can also chop up the mushrooms and add those in!

-When rolling out your biscuit dough, make sure it is still nice and cold when your pies hit the oven.
+- When rolling out your biscuit dough, make sure it is still nice and cold when your pies hit the oven.
 The biscuits will puff much better that way.

-What goes well with these Onion and Mushroom Pot Pies?
+What goes well with Mushroom Pot Pie?

 Storage, freezing, and reheating tips

-Fully assembled and baked, these Onion and Mushroom Pot Pies will keep well in the fridge for up to 4 days.
+Fully assembled and baked, these Mushroom Pot Pies will keep well in the fridge for up to 4 days.
 If you’d like to make them ahead and freeze them, I’d recommend keeping the mushroom mixture and the biscuit topper separate and assembling the pies just before baking.

 To reheat from chilled, just bake in the oven at 425 F for 25-30 minutes.